PhD in Natural Resources with Emphasis in Forestry

 Doctoral Comprehensive Examination

+Comprehensive exam must be take a minimum 6 months before dissertation defense.
 The objectives of the comprehensive examination are twofold:

 1. to determine if a student has acquired sufficient depth and breadth of knowledge in selected areas of concentration